Jebonn/Active-Directory-Lab/README.md

 3. The Add Roles and Features Wizard will pop-up.
 Click "Next".
 4. Choose the "Role-based or feature-based installation" option.
 5. Server Selection can be left as is.
-6. Check the "Active Directory Domain Services" box.
+6. In Server Roles, check the "Active Directory Domain Services" box.
 A pop-up will appear showing other necessary tools along with AD DS.
-Click "Add Features".
+Click "Add Features" and click "Next"
 <p float="left">
   <img src="/images/Part5-Step6a.jpg" width="400"/>
   <img src="/images/Part5-Step6b.jpg" width="400"/>
 </p>

-7. Scroll down and check the "Group Policy Management" box.
+7. In Features, check the "Group Policy Management" box.
 8. Continue clicking "Next" and install.
 This may take a few minutes.

 ## 6. Promote Server to Domain Controller